sepal/aurora/PlagCheck/README.md

 everything read or written for the plagcheck tasks, is separated from the main database.
 (Not on a debugging system if performance is not required).

+The plagcheck database stores the hashes, results of the checks, found suspicions and document metadata.
+You need this data to check against already hashed documents.
+This means that if you're going to create a fresh installation of Aurora and want the new documents checked against old ones, you need to keep the old plagcheck database for the new installation.
+If you don't want the database to grow infinitely, you could delete entries older than e.g. 5 years.

 To prepare the separate database run the following:

     python manage.py migrate --database=plagcheck